awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.cluster.md

 Every DAX cluster provides a *cluster endpoint* for use by your application\.
 By accessing the cluster using its endpoint, your application does not need to know the hostnames and port numbers of individual nodes in the cluster\.
 Your application automatically "knows" all the nodes in the cluster, even if you add or remove read replicas\.

+The following is an example of a cluster endpoint in the us\-east\-1 region that is not configured to use encryption in transit\.

+`dax://my-cluster.l6fzcv.dax-clusters.us-east-1.amazonaws.com`

-The following is an example of a cluster endpoint\.
+The following is an example of a cluster endpoint in the same region that is configured to use encryption in transit\.

-`myDAXcluster.2cmrwl.clustercfg.dax.use1.cache.amazonaws.com:8111`
+`daxs://my-encrypted-cluster.l6fzcv.dax-clusters.us-east-1.amazonaws.com`

 ## Node Endpoints<a name="DAX.concepts.node-endpoints"></a>